ochmanskide/immutables/README.md

 String s = collection.get(123);
 ```

-previously it was not clear what type is needed, because the following code compiled, even if you passed an `int` to the `get()` method:
+previously it was not clear what type is needed, because the following code compiled, even if you passed an `int` instead of a `String` to the `get()` method:

 ```java
 Map<String, String> collection = Map.of(...);